INTERSECT-training/packaging/setup.md

 ## Development Environment

-> ## If this is your first time, use `Cloud Setup`
+> ## If this is your first time, use the `Cloud` instructions
-> If you have not installed and used these tools before, then in the interests of time for the lesson, please use the **Cloud Setup**.
-After the session you can repeat the setup using the Local Setup instructions.
+> If you have not installed and used these tools before, then in the interests of time for the lesson, please use the **Cloud** setup instructions.
+After the session you can repeat the setup using the Local setup instructions.
 >
 > Support will be available for the rest of the week if you have trouble with setting up these tools locally!
 {:.caution}